1601811732/1601811732/README.md

 # About me

+Hello, World !
-- 🔭 I’m currently working on 11
+- 🔭 I’m currently working on college.
 - 🌱 I’m currently learning computer science.
-- 👯 I’m looking to collaborate on 10
+- 👯 I’m looking to collaborate on github
-- 🤔 I’m looking for help with 10
+- 🤔 I’m looking for help with github
 - 💬 Ask me about some basic problems.
 - 📫 How to reach me: My email is:xxxxxx
 - 😄 Pronouns: xxx
-- ⚡ Fun fact: Nothing
+- ⚡ Fun fact: I love Github and I love Hubs.